cseanburns/electronic_resource_mgmt/src/15-security-privacy.md

 ## Technical Aspects of Privacy

-Privacy and security issues can present as more mundane but still be quite important.
+Privacy and security issues can present as more mundane but still be important.
-Since many users of libraries of all types visit library homepages, then encrypting web and internet traffic is important.
+Since users of libraries of all types visit library homepages, then encrypting web and internet traffic is important.
-A few years ago, the [major web browsers announced][tlsbrowsers] that they would no longer support Transport Layer Security (TLS) protocol versions 1.1 or earlier and any site that had not yet migrated to TLS version 1.2 or above would be inaccessible.
+For example, the [major web browsers announced][tlsbrowsers] that they would no longer support Transport Layer Security (TLS) protocol versions 1.1 or earlier and any site that had not yet migrated to TLS version 1.2 or above would be inaccessible.

 TLS is used to encrypt web traffic and can be verified via the `https` protocol in a URL and the lock icon in your browser's URL bar.